Wales High School

 Wales High School is an academy school for 11- to 19-year-olds, in Kiveton, near Rotherham, South Yorkshire, England.

 Opened in 1970, the school provides education for nearby villages, including Kiveton Park, Harthill, Todwick, Wales, Thurcroft and South Anston.
 The school is situated in Kiveton Park, not in the small neighbouring village of Wales less than a mile away.

-The school is a specialist school in Business and Enterprise.

 The school was invited to become an academy under new government policy in 2012.

 Ofsted inspections

 Since the commencement of Ofsted inspections in September 1993, the school has undergone six inspections:

 Headteachers

 Since the school opened in 1970, the headteachers have been: